oncodash/oncodash/backend/docs/sphinx/source/explainer.rst

 and the directed edges figures the evidences that links one object to another.
 Those evidences are drawn as arrows, which displays both the *strength* of the evidence and its *uncertainty*.
-To that end, we use a visual grammar [#Bae]_ which have been proven to maximize the efficiency of interpretation for visual representation of causes and effects.

 The underlying data structure is thus a kind of Bayesian Network, able to manage uncertainties.
 To this end, the Explainer makes use of *Credal Network*, which models uncertainties as intervals.

+To read more about the visualization of this network, see the `frontend's documentation of the Explainer widget </frontend/explainer.html>`_.

 Credal Networks